CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 When you login to CSC supercomputers, you end up to one of the login nodes of the computer.
 These login nodes are shared by all users and they are **not** intended for heavy computing.

+FIXME move this into a separate page / section on usage policy and add a link here

 The login nodes should be used only for:

  * compiling